dropwizard/dropwizard/docs/source/manual/core.rst

 return a ``Response``.
 If at all possible, prefer throwing ``Exception`` instances to returning ``Response`` objects, as that will make resource endpoints more self describing and easier to test.

-The least instrusive way to map error conditions to a response is to throw a ``WebApplicationException``:
+The least intrusive way to map error conditions to a response is to throw a ``WebApplicationException``:

 .. code-block:: java